lucasnbsb/Data-Structures-and-Algorithms/README.md

       - remove the ones smaller than the current
       - append the current
       - if you are in window range, append to the output the head of the queue

+### 297. Serialize and Deserialize Binary Tree
+    - either BFS or DFS, not that hard tbh, just traverse to serialize and keep an index running
+    - to deserialize

 ### 295 Find the running medinan (hackerrank and leetcode):
     - 2 heaps, one min one max, top of each heap should be the middle of the stream